SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

 Simple translation (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

-nammAzhwAr, leader of the beautiful AzhwArthirunagari have sung, among the thousand pAsurams that are woven together in thamizh (dhrAvida) language which can be pursued by all without any restriction – these twelve pAsurams that are nicely fitting in tune and are focussed on the twelve divine names of emperumAn who resembles an expensive radiant blue gem that is having beautiful complexion and brightness for the joy of nithyasUris; these pAsurams themselves will facilitate one to attain the divine feet of emperumAn.
+nammAzhwAr, leader of the beautiful AzhwArthirunagari has sung, among the thousand pAsurams which are woven together in thamizh (dhrAvida) language which can be pursued by all without any restriction – these twelve pAsurams which are nicely fitting in tune and are focussed on the twelve divine names of emperumAn who resembles an expensive radiant blue gem that is having beautiful complexion and brightness for the joy of nithyasUris; these pAsurams themselves will facilitate one to attain the divine feet of emperumAn.

 Highlights from thirukkurukaippirAn piLLAn‘s vyAkyAnam

 See vAdhi kEsari azhagiya maNavALa jIyar‘s translation.

 See nampiLLai‘s vyAkyAnam.

 - vaNNam … – One who is having a form which resembles an expensive precious gem which has beautiful complexion.

 - vaNNa mA maNich chOdhiyai – vaNNam – colour; mA – blackish blue; it can also indicate emperumAn having the radiance of a blackish-blue gem.

 Further, those who enjoy this beauty is explained.